-I’ve been lucky enough to do some cool stuff in my thirty-something years.
-Some quick and interesting tidbits (in no particular order):
+I’ve been lucky enough to do some cool stuff in my forty-something years (more than half of which I’ve spent making stuff online).
+Some quick and interesting tidbits (in vaguely chronological order):

 - Worked with tigers and lions (no bears, oh my) in 2003